cert-manager/website/content/en/docs/contributing/coding-conventions.md

 ## UK vs. US spelling

-For the sake of consistency, we settled on using the US spelling for the documentation in https://cert-manager.io as well as within the cert-manager codebase.
+For the sake of consistency, cert-manager uses US spelling for the documentation in https://cert-manager.io as well as within the cert-manager codebase.

 For example: